1976 Arkansas gubernatorial election

-The 1976 Arkansas gubernatorial election was held on Tuesday November 2, Incumbent Governor David Pryor defeated Republican candidate Leon Griffith with 83.24% of the vote.
+The 1976 Arkansas gubernatorial election was held on Tuesday November 2, Incumbent Democratic governor David Pryor defeated Republican candidate Leon Griffith with 83.24% of the vote.
+Pryor carried all of the state's 75 counties in his reelection effort, the last governor to do so until fellow Democrat Mike Beebe did in his 2010 reelection bid.

 Primary elections

 Primary elections were held on May 25, 1976.